 Investing in our securities involves risks.
 In addition to any risks and uncertainties described elsewhere in this Quarterly Report on Form 10-Q, stockholders and potential investors should carefully consider the risks and uncertainties discussed in "Item 1A.
 Risk Factors" in our 2017 Form 10-K. The risks and uncertainties described in our 2017 Form 10-K and as may be supplemented in our Quarterly Reports on Form 10-Q are not the only ones that may materialize.
-Additional risks and uncertainties not presently known to us or that we currently consider to be immaterial may also impair our business operations.
-Should any of the risks and uncertainties described in our 2017 Form 10-K and Quarterly Reports on Form 10-Q actually materialize, our business, financial condition and/or results of operations could be materially adversely affected, the trading price of our common stock could decline and a stockholder could lose all or part of his or her investment.
-In particular, the reader's attention is drawn to the discussion in "Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Overview."
+Additional risks and uncertainties described in our 2017 Form 10-K and as may be supplemented in our Quarterly Reports on Form 10-Q are not the only ones that may materialize.
+Additional risks and uncertainties described in our 2017 Form 10-K and Quarterly Reports on Form 10-Q actually materialize, our business, financial condition and/or results of operations could be materially adversely affected, the trading price of our common stock could decline and a stockholder could lose all or part of his or her investment.
+In particular, the reader's attention is drawn to the discussion in "Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."